 How I built my own AI council to start every day

 Like many people trying to stay informed, I'd accumulated subscriptions to every newsletter that promised to make me smarter about markets, productivity, and life.
-The problem wasn't the quality—most of them were excellent.
+The problem wasn't the quality.
+Most of them were excellent.
 The problem was redundancy.
 Five different writers would cover the same news story, and I'd read essentially the same take five times.

 I needed the insights without the repetition.
 So I did what any data analyst would do: I automated my way out of it.

 I started simple.
 I set up a Power Automate flow to save all my newsletter emails to files.
 Then I created an LLM prompt that could summarize each one while keeping the unique voice and perspective of each writer.
-No generic summaries—I wanted to preserve what made each newsletter worth reading in the first place.
+No generic summaries.
+I wanted to preserve what made each newsletter worth reading in the first place.

 Then I wrote another prompt to combine all these summaries into a single, cohesive news update.
 Since I care most about markets, I added a specific focus there.
 What used to take an hour now took five minutes to generate and ten minutes to read.

-The Evolution: Notes and the Council
+Adding Notes and a Council

-I created what I call my "council of perspectives"—different AI voices that give me advice on my notes and share their thoughts.
+Why stop at newsletters?
+Every day I take notes: ideas, observations, things I want to remember.
+What if I could review yesterday's notes every morning as part of my briefing?
+I added that feature, and then I created what I call my "council of perspectives," different AI voices that give me advice on my notes and share their thoughts.
 One might approach things from a stoic philosophy angle.
 Another might focus on practical business strategy.
 Another on long-term thinking.

 This council doesn't just repeat my thoughts back to me.
 They challenge them.
 They ask questions I didn't think to ask.
 They connect dots I didn't see.
 It's like having a morning conversation with advisors who've read everything I'm thinking about and want to push me further.
+The council often stimulates new discussions and ideas that I carry with me throughout the day.

 I wasn't done yet.
-I added a section for daily dad advice—short, practical wisdom about fatherhood.
+I added a section for daily dad advice, short, practical wisdom about fatherhood.
 And some quotes to reflect on.
 I also included a brief Vancouver news section since local context matters to me.

-But here's the best part: I set up a macro to automatically send this briefing to ElevenLabs Reader, which converts it to audio.
+The whole thing comes together as a personalized briefing that's exactly what I need to start my day informed and inspired.
+I set up a macro to automatically send this briefing to ElevenLabs Reader, which converts it to audio.
 Now I get my custom morning update as a podcast, delivered fresh every day.

 Six Months Later